 - 1. Current High School Students: An official transcript from the applicant's secondary school.
 Official SAT or ACT scores are also required (except for Test Optional applicants). - 2.
-High School Graduates/Adults: Applicants who graduated prior to the current year must also submit an official final high school transcript designating graduation date.
-(SAT or ACT is required of applicants who graduated from high school less than five years prior to applying). - 3.
+High School Graduates/Adults: Applicants who graduated prior to the current year must also submit an official final high school transcript designating graduation date. - 3.
 Home School Students: Applicants must submit a transcript describing their college-preparatory courses and test results from either the SAT or ACT.
 A Home School Supplement Form is required at the time of application submission.